webplatform/docs/tutorials/speed_best_practices/index.md

 ---
-title: speed best practices
+title: Best practices for building faster Web apps with HTML5
+attributions:
+  - 'Portions of this content come from HTML5Rocks! [article](http://www.html5rocks.com/tutorials/speed/quick/)'
+readiness: 'Ready to Use'
+summary: 'Tips to improve HTML5 web app performance.'
 tags:
   - Tutorials
   - Developer
   - Tools
   - Performance
-readiness: 'Ready to Use'
-summary: 'Tips to improve HTML5 web app performance.'
 uri: 'tutorials/speed best practices'

 ---
-# Best practices for building faster Web apps with HTML5

 **By Paul Irish**
 Originally published June 18, 2010

-## Summary
+## <span>Summary</span>

 Tips to improve HTML5 web app performance.

-## Introduction
+## <span>Introduction</span>

 Much of HTML5 aims to deliver native browser support for components and techniques that we have achieved through JavaScript libraries thus far.
 Using these features, when present, can end up delivering a much faster experience for your users.
 In this tutorial, we won't recap the excellent performance research that you've seen at Yahoo's [Exceptional Performance site](http://developer.yahoo.com/performance/rules.html) or Google's [Page Speed docs](http://code.google.com/speed/page-speed/docs/rules_intro.html) and [Let's make the web faster](http://code.google.com/speed/index.html) sites.
 Instead we'll focus on how putting HTML5 and CSS3 to use today can make your web apps more responsive.

-## Tip 1: Use web storage in place of cookies
+## <span>Tip 1: Use web storage in place of cookies</span>

 While cookies have been used to track unique user data for years, they have serious disadvantages.
 The largest flaw is that all of your cookie data is added to every HTTP request header.
 This can end up having a [measurable impact on response time](http://yuiblog.com/blog/2007/03/01/performance-research-part-3/), especially during XHRs.
 So a best practice is to [reduce cookie size](http://developer.yahoo.com/performance/rules.html#cookie_size).
 In HTML5 we can do better than that: use `sessionStorage` and `localStorage` in place of cookies.